Mantu29/Course-Scheduling-System/README.md

 ## Getting Started
 - Ensure that all required datasets are prepared according to the specified formats.
 - Update the file paths in the code to point to your datasets.
-- Run the scheduling system to generate the course schedules.
+- Run the course_scheduler.py to generate the course schedules.

 ## Dependencies
 Install all required dependencies using the `requirements.txt` file provided in the project: